SirBruno/archetype/README.md

 # archetype
-The idea is for this to be the basis for all my upcoming webdev projects.
+This is my biggest personal project.